-Note: The means for calibrating path delays and compensating timestamp biases is implementation dependent.
+Note on Requirement OCT-075: The means for calibrating path delays and compensating timestamp biases is implementation dependent.

-Requirement OCT-068: The OCT shall provide the valid TWTT timestamps from the MGMT frame to the host for TWTT/PNT processing from each MGMT frame received and matched to the corresponding frame specified by TS-applies.
+Requirement OCT-076: The OCT shall provide the valid (e)TWTT timestamps from the MGMT frame to the host for (e)TWTT/PNT processing from each MGMT frame received and matched to the corresponding frame specified by TS-applies.
+Valid eTWTT are determined by the NUM_SEGMENTS parameter.

-Note: Valid TWTT timestamps are determined from FIELD_VALID_STRUCTURE of the MGMT payload, shown in Table 3-15.
+Note on Requirement OCT-076: Valid legacy TWTT timestamps are determined from FIELD_VALID_STRUCTURE of the MGMT payload, shown in Table 4-1.
 Timestamps with their valid flags set to false are not required to be provided to the host.

-Requirement OCT-069: The OCT shall report the recorded timestamp information via the network interface.
+Requirement OCT-077: The OCT shall provide the collected timestamp information via the network interface.

-Note: The format of the timestamp report is implementation specific.
+Note on Requirement OCT--077: The format of the timestamp report is implementation specific.

-Requirement OCT-070: The OCT shall record timestamp information at a rate of TS_RECORD_FRAMES per second.
+Requirement OCT-078: The OCT shall collect timestamp information at a rate of TS_RECORD_FRAMES per second.
 The OCT shall be capable of a TS_RECORD_FRAMES of no less than one per second.

-Note: Timestamps of frames other than those required to be recorded and reported may be dropped.
+Note on Requirement OCT--078: Timestamps of IDLE frames other than those required to be recorded and reported may be dropped.

-Requirement OCT-071: The reports shall be at a frequency TS_REPORT_FREQUENCY in Hz.
+Requirement OCT-079: The reports shall be at a frequency TS_REPORT_FREQUENCY in Hz.
 The OCT shall be capable of a TS_REPORT_FREQUENCY of no less than 1 Hz.

-Requirement OCT-072: Timestamps shall be accurate to within 3 ns of the host's clock.
+Requirement OCT-080: Timestamps shall be accurate to within 3 ns of the host's clock.

-3.4.6.3 Fast Control Channel
+3.4.6.2 Fast Control Channel

-Requirement OCT-073: The OCT modem frame shall provide an embedded fast control channel (FCCH) as described herein.
+Requirement OCT-081: The OCT modem frame shall provide an embedded fast control channel (FCCH) as described herein.